Krukov/cashews/Readme.md

 #### In-memory

-In-memory cache uses fixed-sized LRU dict to store values.
+The in-memory cache uses fixed-sized LRU dict to store values.
 It checks expiration on `get` and periodically purge expired keys.

 ```python